 The sample taken from the Skripal attack was collected by British scientists who turned it over to the Organisation for the Prohibition of the Chemical weapons (OPCW) which then passed it to the Spiez laboratory in Switzerland.

 BZ (sometimes referred to as ‘Agent 15’) is a hallucinogenic and incapacitating chemical and is regarded as one of the most potent of all psychoactive chemical agents – the resultant coma can last for several days and the mortality rate is very high.
 Bearing in mind that both of the Salisbury victims have survived, it would appear the dosage level was low.
-That may have been deliberated – to create a storm of outrage, but not actually kill anyone.
-Having said that, the perpetrators would have taken a major risk because no one could be sure of the outcome.

 Let’s return the focus now to Novichok.
 It is a nerve agent and is designed to kill.
 There would be no point in deploying BZ alongside it.
 Mixing BZ and Novichok would be like dipping a bullet in LSD before aiming at the heart of a target.